lsj5031/Markie/MULTIPAGE_EXPORT_FIXES.md

   - Lists with proper markers and spacing
   - Blockquotes, tables, horizontal rules
   - Images with responsive sizing
-- **Consistent Application**: Applied theme styles across all export modes (PAGES, CONTINUOUS, SQUARE)
+- **Consistent Application**: Applied theme styles across all export modes (PAGES, CONTINUOUS) and sizes (A4, SQUARE)

 **Code Changes** in `src/services/exportService.ts`:
-- Enhanced `applyThemeStyles` function with comprehensive CSS
-- Added missing `createSquareExport` function
+- Added support for SQUARE format in `getDimensions`
-- Added SQUARE mode to export switch statement
+- Cleaned up `exportPreview` switch statement
-- Fixed ExportMode type to include "SQUARE"
+- Fixed ExportSize type to include "SQUARE"

 ### Additional Fixes Made

-1. **Type Definition Update**: Added "SQUARE" to `ExportMode` type
+1. **Type Definition Update**: Added "SQUARE" to `ExportSize` type
-2. **Missing Function Implementation**: Created complete `createSquareExport` function with proper theme application
-3. **Export Mode Switch**: Added SQUARE case to handle square format exports
-4. **Style Conflict Prevention**: Added mechanism to remove existing style tags before applying new ones
+2. **Dimension Logic**: Updated `getDimensions` to support square and custom sizes
+3. **Export Mode Refactor**: Simplified export logic to use mode for layout (Pages/Continuous) and size for dimensions (A4/Square)

 ### Verification